Your First Session

 Virtual hypnosis sessions are conducted once you have headphones or earbuds on (or perhaps you can connect your phone to a Bluetooth speaker that you can place on top of a pillow behind your head), a place to prop up your phone or laptop so that you don't have to hold it, a comfortable chair or sofa to lean back in and a very quiet room with no distractions, children screaming, phones ringing, or a loved one telling you dinner's ready.

-If your home is always too noisy, then perhaps you have access to a friend's quiet home, an office or even a library that you can go to in order to find that quiet time.
+When scheduling a virtual hypnosis session, you must first make sure you have available a quiet room with no distractions.
+If your home is too noisy, then perhaps you have access to a friend's quiet home, an office or even a library that you can go to in order to find that quiet time.
 Many larger libraries have booths, like a small office with a closed door, that you can use for free.
-Don't forget to take your headphones, earbuds or Bluetooth speaker with you.
+Remember to take your headphones or earbuds with you.

 There's no such thing as a one visit cure-all for smoking, vaping, opiates, or any addiction for that matter.
 Most people will go back to their addictions if they only go to a hypnotist for one session.
 I recommend at least 6 sessions, one every other day for two weeks, if you're serious about quitting smoking, drugs or opiates for good.
 You should never wait too long in between each session.

 Second, they charge insurance companies up to $350 per session along with your $29 for a therapy session alone, without using hypnosis.
 Regardless of where you live, an in person session with a therapist, who does not use hypnosis should never cost more than $100.
-These commercially advertise therapy groups that charge four times as much as a regular session have the same moral ethics as hospitals that charge you $40 for a box of Kleenex, and are one reason why insurance premiums keep going up.
+This is why I don't join these charlatan groups who fleece insurance companies.

 And third, when searching for a medical hypnotist, it is best to first look under psychologist and then for one who uses hypnosis within one's practice.
 For serious emotional, mental or physical ailments, never go to a hypnotist with no medical training.
 It would be like giving a child a scalpel to operate on you.